benjilu/forestError/README.md

 # biases, conditional prediction intervals, and conditional error
 # distribution functions for the test observations
 output <- quantForestError(rf, Xtrain, Xtest, alpha = 0.05)

-# do the same as above but this time in parallel
-output <- quantForestError(rf, Xtrain, Xtest, alpha = 0.05,
-                           n.cores = 2)
 ```

 ### License